kranfix/rs232/README.md

 RS232
 =====

-A C and C++ library for using rs232 protocole over linux and windows.
+A C and C++ library for using rs232 protocole over Linux and Windows.

 ## Instalation